Nightjar LogoSign in

 The process starts with one photo.
 Take it with your phone.
 Natural daylight, clean surface, product centered.
 That single image becomes the source material for everything else.

 AI photography tools do three things from that one photo: replace the background, generate additional angles and views, and place the product in lifestyle scenes.
-The product itself stays exactly as photographed.
+Product-preservation-focused tools help keep the product itself consistent with the source photo.
 AI changes the environment around it, not the item.

 The 7 Etsy Photo Types and What AI Can Generate